Roll20/roll20-api-scripts/MarchingOrder/README.md

 Be advised of the following gotchas:
 * You must have one of the selected tokens have either the 'black-flag' or 'flying flag' status marker.
 This is used to designate the leader of the formation.
+* Each new formation must have a unique name.

 ### Stop Following